Baxi E133 fault code showing on boiler

 Emergency control valve turned on

-If you have other gas appliances, like a gas hob or gas fire, then check to see if these are working to find out if you are getting gas in the property.
+If you have other gas appliances, like a gas hob or gas fire, check to see if these are working to find out if you are getting gas in the property.

 Prepay gas meter: If you have a prepayment gas meter, make sure you are in credit, as this is quite a common situation I come across.